 I) Redemption is a free-will choice to accept God’s offer of eternal life

 As illustrated in the chart above, every human person has a choice to make before they die.
 Do they accept God’s gracious offer of eternal life with Him?
-This is the sole and only reason people were created.
+This is the reason people were created.
 God wants a large, large family to be with Him in heaven where He lives.
 But God did not create people to be robots.
 We all have free-will on how we live our lives and the decisions we make.

 So as you can see, you can say “yes” or you can say “no“.
 When you say “no” you are telling God you want to do what you want to do while you are in living in the world.
 If you say “yes” to God’s offer you become friends with Him and you grow together as BFF, or “Best Friends Forever”.
 If you say “no” you will grow to hate God because He gets in the way of what YOU want to do.

 In the Bible, Jesus announced the “Good News” of the Gospel of eternal life through Him

 “Come to me all of you who are tired from the heavy burden you have been forced to carry.
 I will give you rest.
 Accept my teaching.
 Learn from me.
 I am gentle and humble in spirit.
 And you will be able to get some rest” (Matthew 11:28-29).

 In the Bible, the Lord Himself is called the “Redeemer”

 “So says Jehovah, your Redeemer, and He who formed you from the womb, I am Jehovah who makes all things; who stretches out the heavens alone; who spreads out the earth; who was with Me?”
 (Isaiah 44:24).

 In this verse, God says that He alone is our redeemer and the way of eternal salvation (“your redeemer“).
 He has created all people (“formed you from the womb“) for this purpose.